 • Construction/Maintenance • Conservation Education • Trail/Campground Maintenance • Tour Guide/Interpretation • Visitor Information • Fish/Wildlife • General Assistance • Weed/Invasive Species Control

 Photo Courtesy of FWS

 The refuge was originally established to provide feeding and resting areas for migrating birds, so spring and fall are the most popular times for wildlife and visitors alike.
 Wildlife abounds, with frequent sightings of foxes, ducks, geese, various warblers, and even a pair of bald eagles.
-Total visitation for the refuge in 2015 was estimated at 165,000 visitors.
+Total annual visitation for the refuge is estimated at around 150,000 visitors.

 Great Swamp National Wildlife Refuge is seeking enthusiastic, friendly, and outgoing volunteers with their own RV to assist staff in the day to day activities of the refuge.
 We provide a full hookup (water, sewer [requires longer hose], and electricity) in exchange for 24 hours per week for a single volunteer and 32 hours per week for a volunteer couple.
 We require a minimum stay of 6 weeks, but longer is preferable.
 A fridge/freezer, washer, and dryer are located at the refuge's RV site for shared use as well.
 Washer has cold water washes only.
 Hot water washing machine is available at no charge at another building about 3 miles away.